Songbirds of the Northeast

 Bird songs are one of life’s simple pleasures!
 They bring joy to us year-round, from beautiful summer mornings, to crisp winter afternoons.
 And thanks to our diverse environment, Connecticut is blessed with a wide variety of songbirds.

-If you missed our November program, you can watch all, or part of the program at the following link - thanks to our good friends at the Berlin-Peck Memorial Library:
+If you missed "Songbirds of the Northeast", you can watch all, or part of the program at the following link - thanks to our good friends at the Berlin-Peck Memorial Library:

 Naturalist John Root led us in an engaging online presentation of photos and recordings to help us all learn which birds sing which songs.
 He shared many insights into their behaviors and their specialized adaptations.